Homepolish/bi-challenge/challenge_1/README.md

 Identify the top 10 (plus ties) highest rated whiskies within the following price
 ranges:
 * <$60
-* $60-$90
-* $90-$120
+* $60-$120
-* $120-$200
+* $120-$180

 ## Task 2
 For each whisky producer, we want to know how many of the top products from task 1 they make.
-We would like to see a list of the top producers in each price range, as well as the top producers across all ranges.
+We would like to see a list of the top 10 producers in each price range, as well as the top 10 producers across all three ranges.

 ## Task 3
 We don't feel that looking at the top rated products in these price tiers quite